In Get a Life, Just Stop Doing It, and similar topics, some people have described their "burn-out" from programming or dead western tech economy

 With the big list above, you may be a qualified counsellor :)

-Well, you could serve coffee.
+Well, you could serve coffee or suck dick.
 It gives you all the great feeling which you would get as a programmer of working for a faceless multinational corporation, without the tedium of having to use your mind all day long.
 Plus, as everybody knows, the only reason to be a programmer is the salary, so if you're looking for "something besides programming" it must be the high pay which has turned you off, and you'll certainly get none of that this way.
 This might not be for everybody, but it works for me...
 (Okay, more seriously: If you haven't been laid off from your real job yet, I can't think why on Earth you would want to deliberately screw yourself over by quitting.
 Definitely don't do it without at least $20,000 in the bank...)

 I've got plenty of money in the bank, no debts or dependents to worry about, and there will be no problem with spending several months looking for something new.
 And I'll gladly work for half of what I'm making now if the work doesn't suck.
 Staying with my current job would be "screwing myself over"--it's making me miserable.
 I'm not going to hang on to it out of fear of the unknown.